Euler–Bernoulli beam theory

 This vibrating glass beam may be modeled as a cantilever beam with acceleration, variable linear density, variable section modulus, some kind of dissipation, springy end loading, and possibly a point mass at the free end.

-Euler–Bernoulli beam theory (also known as engineer's beam theory or classical beam theory) is a simplification of the linear theory of elasticity which provides a means of calculating the load-carrying and deflection characteristics of beams.
-It covers the case corresponding to small deflections of a beam that is subjected to lateral loads only.
-By ignoring the effects of shear deformation and rotatory inertia, it is thus a special case of Timoshenko–Ehrenfest beam theory.
+Euler–Bernoulli beam theory (also known as engineer's beam theory or classical beam theory) is a simplification of the linear theory of elasticity which provides a means of calculating the load-carrying capacity and deflection of beams.

+When external forces are applied to a beam, internal shear forces and bending moments develop causing bending and curvature.
+Euler-Bernoulli beam theory states that the shear force at any point on a beam is the cumulative sum of the loads applied along the length of the beam up to that point.
+Similarly, the bending moment at any point is the sum of the shear forces along the beam up to that point.
+Additionally, the theory states that the deflection at any point on the beam is the fourth integral of the applied loads up to that point, and depends on flexural rigidity.
+Through the use of calculus, and boundary conditions describing the beam's curvature at its supports, the theory provides a mathematical model to predict the structural behavior of beams.

+Euler-Bernoulli beam theory is limited to small deflections of a beam that is subjected to lateral loads only, causing elastic bending.
+Beam theories were later refined in the 20th century to account for the effects of shear deformation and rotatory inertia; Euler-Bernoulli beam theory is now considered a case of Timoshenko–Ehrenfest beam theory that neglects these effects.

 It was first enunciated circa 1750, but was not applied on a large scale until the development of the Eiffel Tower and the Ferris wheel in the late 19th century.
 Following these successful demonstrations, it quickly became a cornerstone of engineering and an enabler of the Second Industrial Revolution.

-Additional mathematical models have been developed, such as plate theory, but the simplicity of beam theory makes it an important tool in the sciences, especially structural and mechanical engineering.
+Additional models have been developed, such as plate theory, but the simplicity of beam theory makes it an important tool in the sciences, especially structural and mechanical engineering.

 History

 Schematic of cross-section of a bent beam showing the neutral axis.

 Prevailing consensus is that Galileo Galilei made the first attempts at developing a theory of beams, but recent studies argue that Leonardo da Vinci was the first to make the crucial observations.
-Da Vinci lacked Hooke's law and calculus to complete the theory, whereas Galileo was held back by an incorrect assumption he made.
+Leonardo lacked Hooke's law and calculus to complete the theory, whereas Galileo was held back by an incorrect assumption he made.

-The Bernoulli beam is named after Jacob Bernoulli, who made the significant discoveries.
-Leonhard Euler and Daniel Bernoulli were the first to put together a useful theory circa 1750.